-We’ve teamed up with Bought by Many to get you up to 10% off your professional indemnity and public liability insurance.
+We’ve teamed up with Bought by Many to get you up to 10% off your professional insurance.

 Professional indemnity insurance defends you against claims of negligence, breach of confidentiality, dishonesty, libel and slander.
 We offer up to £10,000,000 cover.